 - Identify payments in past statements: Review the entire year of transactions in your old account to ensure that you account for any upcoming payments that are typically billed on a less frequent basis.
 Last month’s statement is not enough—three months is a bare minimum.
 You may only make certain payments annually or quarterly, and those tend to be important payments (life insurance premiums, for example).
 Other payments may be rare, such as PayPal drafts out of your checking account for infrequent eBay purchases.

 Make a list of all your expenses, and check them off one-by-one as you make arrangements to switch them to your new bank account.

-If you have direct deposit going into your old account, ask your employer to switch payments to the new account.
-Of course, you need to time this change with any expenses that will come out of your old account.
-Again, be prepared to transfer money between your old and new accounts (possibly by writing a check or making an electronic transfer) several times before you’re done.
+If you have direct deposit going into your old account, ask your employer to update payments to the new account.
+Again, be prepared to transfer money between your old and new accounts (possibly by writing a check or making an electronic transfer) several times before you’re done switching banks.

-Delays: It may take several pay periods or billing cycles to have payments switched to a new bank account.
+It may take several pay periods or billing cycles to switch payments to a new bank account.
 Ask your employer how long the process takes, and schedule things accordingly.